 Tomahawk Lake is similar in size at 131 acres and lies to the southeast of Sand Bar across the narrow strip of land that separates the lakes.
 This lake is also a land-locked, soft water, seepage lake.
-Tomahawk's shoreline is about 3 miles long with about 13 homes and cabins; 0.26 miles of shoreline are owned by the Town of Barnes (Figure 2).
-Of the land owned by the Town of Barnes, on the north side of the lake is the Town of Barnes Tomahawk Park.
+Tomahawk's shoreline is about 3 miles long with about 13 homes and cabins; 0.26 miles of shoreline are owned by the Town of Barnes (Figure 4).
+On the north side of the lake is the Town of Barnes Tomahawk Park.
 Here there is a public boat landing that allows access to the lake, as well as a public beach and swimming area.
 Both lakes are of medium popularity for recreation due to their relatively remote location and proximity to several other larger lakes in the area that are very popular.
-However, both lakes are very serene with high water quality and great fishing opportunities, and the public park on Tomahawk Lake is very charming.
+However, both lakes are very serene with high water quality and great fishing opportunities and the public park on Tomahawk Lake is very charming.

 Tomahawk is very similar to Sand Bar in many of its characteristics.
 Tomahawk also regularly stratifies in the summer months and reaches a maximum depth of 42 feet and has an average depth of about 13 feet.
 The bottom is also almost entirely sand in the littoral zone with muck in deeper areas and in the "handle" of the tomahawk.
-Aquatic plant diversity is slightly higher in Tomahawk, averaging about 20 species across the 12 times it has been surveyed from 2006 to 2020 (Berg, 2020).
-The eastern "handle" of the lake forms a trench that drops off to about 15 feet, and the southern basin that is the "head" of the tomahawk has steep edges that drop to 30-40 feet (Figure 3; Berg 2020).
+Aquatic plant diversity is slightly higher in Tomahawk, averaging about 20 species across the 12 times it has been surveyed from 2006 to 2020 (Berg, 2021b).
+The eastern "handle" of the lake forms a trench that drops off to about 15 feet, and the southern basin that is the "head" or "blade" of the tomahawk has steep edges that drop to 30-40 feet (Figure 5).
 This lake has a similar fish community to Sand Bar with walleye, largemouth bass, and panfish.

-Figure 1: Upper St. Croix and Eau Claire Rivers (USCECR) Watershed with Sand Bar and Tomahawk Lakes catchment basins
+Figure 3: Upper St. Croix and Eau Claire Rivers (USCECR) Watershed with Sand Bar and Tomahawk Lakes catchment basins

-Figure 2: Location and land ownership of Sand Bar and Tomahawk Lakes, Bayfield County, Wisconsin
+Figure 4: Location and land ownership of Sand Bar and Tomahawk Lakes, Bayfield County, Wisconsin

-Figure 3: Sand Bar and Tomahawk Lakes depth and bottom substrate (Berg, 2021)
+Figure 5: Sand Bar and Tomahawk Lakes depth and bottom substrate.
+Berg (2021a) (2021b)